dinerojs/dinero.js/packages/dinero.js/README.md

 # dinero.js

-> An immutable library to create, calculate and format monetary values.
+> Create, calculate, and format money in JavaScript and TypeScript

 **This package exports Dinero.js.** It works out of the box with `number` types, but you can adapt it for custom types or third-party libraries by implementing a custom calculator.